|Nutrition Facts (per serving)|

-In the morning, stir the overnight oat mixture.
-Add additional milk, non-dairy milk, or Greek yogurt if a thinner consistency is desired.
+Stir the overnight oat mixture in the morning.
+Add additional milk if a thinner consistency is desired.

 Garnish overnight oats with a choice of toppings, i.e. fruit, berries, seeds, nuts, and/or additional sweetener.

 Enjoy right away, or pack garnished breakfast in a to-go container to enjoy later in the morning.

-The recipe below is a simple blueprint for preparing gluten-free overnight oats, a basic outline of simple building blocks.
+The recipe is a simple blueprint for preparing gluten-free overnight oats, a basic outline of simple building blocks.
 You add the flair and customize it to make it your own:

 - Use non-dairy milk or Greek yogurt instead of milk.
 Using Greek yogurt will result in a very thick breakfast; if you go the yogurt route, always add a few more tablespoons of Greek yogurt in the morning to make the mixture thinner and creamier.

 - Add sliced strawberries, bananas, raspberries, blueberries—or all four!

 - For additional protein and fiber boost, you can mix in a tablespoon of flaxseed, chia seeds, or hemp seeds.